Why Is My Turntable or Record Player So Quiet or Sound low? Check Here

 You should understand this concept:

-The stereo receiver or powered amplifier line level input excepts the audio signals at 0.316V while the turntable outputs signal at between 0.0003 V to 0.006 V (depending on the turntable cartridges).
+The stereo receiver or powered amplifier line level input excepts the audio signals at 0.316V while the turntable outputs signal at between 0.0003V to 0.006V (depending on the turntable cartridges).

 That’s it.
-You should strictly follow this.
+You should follow this advice strictly to keep trouble away.

 Solution:

 If you are using an MC cartridge then you need a phono preamp that is compatible with MC cartridges or you can also use a head amp or step-up transformer.
-These additional devices will solve the turntable low sound probelms.
+These additional devices will solve the turntable low sound problems.

 mm and mc compatible phono preampIn the image above, you will see there are 2 inputs i.e. MM (Moving Magnet) and MC (Moving Coil).
 The MM input is for the turntable with moving magnet (MM) cartridges while the MC input is for the turntable with moving coil (MC) cartridges.